takeshimx/mlb_shohei_ohtani_stats_dashboard/README.md

 # MLB Shohei Ohtani Stats Dashboard v1.1

 ### Project Motivation
 In this project, stats for Shohei Ohtani, a two-way player in MLB, are focused on analysis from both pitching and batting perspectives.
-In the dashboard, jos stats are also compared with those of other top MLB players, to showcase how talented he is on both sides.
+In the dashboard, both stats are also compared with those of other top MLB players, to showcase how talented he is on both sides.

 ### Dashboard app images
 Screenshots from the dashboard are shared below.